PgBiel/elembic/src/element.typ

 // Prefix for the labels added to shown elements.
 #let lbl-show-head = "__custom_element_shown_"

+// Prefix for the labels added outside shown elements.
+// This is used to be able to effectively apply show-set rules to them.
+#let lbl-outer-head = "__custom_element_outer_"

 // Prefix for counters of elements.
 // This is only used if the element isn't 'refable'.
 #let lbl-counter-head = "__custom_element_counter_"